 How long does it take to build a custom home?

 Another hard question to answer.
 It takes around a year and a half to two years to complete a custom home.
+You can read a breakdown of this timeline here.
 This timeline includes design, planning, permitting and construction.
 The size of the home greatly impacts how long a build takes.
 During any construction and build, outside factors can influence a timeline such as weather and materials delays.
 We will work hard to compensate if any of these issues arise.

 How big of a home can I build on my lot?

 The size of home you can build on your lot is all determined according to local bylaws.
 Sina Architectural Designs will take care of looking into which laws impact your specific region, so you don’t need to worry about that.
 Most bylaws state that your property cannot cover more than 27-35% of your total lot size.
 We can help you determine the max square footage you can get and together we can decide which layout will work best to maximize the space.

 Can I visit the job site while my home is being built?

 Of course, you can!
 We want you to participate every step of the way and construction is one of the longest and biggest steps of the whole building process.
 We encourage our clients to visit the site so that you can not only see the progress but also to point out any changes you might want before it’s too late.
 Just be sure to contact us to arrange a visit before stopping by, as construction sites can be dangerous without precaution and supervision.

 Every staff member at Sina Architectural Design has degrees and certificates in their field as well as years of experience.
 We only hire the best because we only offer the best.
 Check out our portfolio to see our past work and feel free to contact us to get more information about us.

 What is the process of building a custom home?